ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variable-scopes.md

 * arguments - Incoming variables to a function

 ## Tag Scopes
-* attributes - Incoming tag attributes
+* `attributes` - Incoming tag attributes
-* variables - The default scope for variable assignments
+* `variables` - The default scope for variable assignments
+* `caller` - Used within a custom tag to set or read variables within the template that called it.

 ## Thread Scopes
 * attributes - Passed variables via a thread